PeterLuschny/tabl/README.md

 ```

 ## docs
-See the tables.md for the sequences generated from the tables.
+See the tables.md for the tables generated from the sequences.

+The notebook gives a first introduction for the user.

 ## install
 python -m pip install "tabl @ git+https://github.com/PeterLuschny/tabl.git"